SaadafAlt/Portfolio/README.md

 HTML, CSS, JavaScript, and Figma.
 <br>

-# Bugs
-- As users scroll through each section, highlight the respective `li` in the navbar to indicate to the user that they have navigated to a different section

 # Additions
 - Add a section describing technologies used/are familiar with
 - For home section, apply smooth slide-in text transition animation to text and img